piggypiggyyoinkyoink/piggypiggyyoinkyoink/README.md

  🐷 If it works, don't touch it (even if it's O(n²!)) - who needs efficiency anyway?
  🐷 Reach me on [Discord](https://discord.com/users/690959747871932477): @piggyoinkoink

- 🐷Fun fact - unlike most software developers I like touching grass and exploring the world around me
+ 🐷Fun fact - unlike most computer scientists I like touching grass and exploring the world around me